 - Diatomaceous earth won’t harm grass and plants.

 Diatomaceous earth is a natural substance made from tiny, fossilized organisms.
 This substance absorbs water, drying out and killing hookworm larvae.
-This substantially reduces the risk for hookworm reinfesting your yard.
+This substantially reduces the risk of hookworm reinfesting your yard.
 It’s important to note that diatomaceous earth only works with hookworm eggs.
 It is less effective once you have an infestation, and should never be used as a dewormer.

 - Highly-effective ant and bug killer.

 Borax can be spread over bare dirt to kill hookworm in the soil.
 Use 10 pounds of borax (also called Boric Acid) to kill hookworms in the soil and reduce the risk of infection.

 - Spread 10 pounds of borax per 100 square feet of bare dirt to kill hookworm in the soil.